Artais-Security/.github/profile/README.md

 # Welcome to Artais Security Labs 👋

-**Artais Security Labs** is a boutique cybersecurity consultancy specializing in:
+**Artais LLC** is a boutique cybersecurity consultancy specializing in:

 - 🛡️ Application Security
-- 🔍 Penetration Testing
+- 🔍 Penetration Testing & Red Teaming
 - 🧠 Threat Modeling & Secure SDLC
 - 🧪 Security Research & Open-Source Tooling

-We help engineering teams build and ship secure software by integrating security into every phase of the development lifecycle.
-Our team works closely with clients to uncover vulnerabilities, model threats, and elevate their security posture — without blocking delivery.
+Our mission is to proactively safeguard digital ecosystems through advanced offensive security measures.
+We specialize in simulating sophisticated cyber attacks to identify vulnerabilities, enhance defensive strategies, and ensure our clients can effectively withstand real-world threats.
+Our approach empowers businesses to stay ahead of attackers by continually testing and refining their security defenses.

 ---